RobertARandolph/AdmiralBumbleBee.com/_posts/2019-04-12-Writing-music-in-Live.md

 There are some significant omissions:

-* No velocity editing with input - There's no third dimension when inputting MIDI notes that allows you to simultaneously input the velocity.
+* ~No velocity editing with input - There's no third dimension when inputting MIDI notes that allows you to simultaneously input the velocity.~
+  * **EDIT** - I was totally wrong here.
+Apparently moving up/down after clicking in the note works to do this.
 * No Chord Input - The MIDI editor does not have chord input.
 * No Scale Input/Locking - Working to a defined scale is not easily possible.
 * No "paint" tool - Some DAWs have a tool that allows you to paint in patterns... not here.
 Live does have a 'cut/copy/paste time...' function that will work with a selection of time from start to end of the selection regardless of where the actual notes start.
 It's not a replacement for paint.